rrra/www/content/post/2017/the-doctor-is-in-podcast-episode-27.md

 title = "The Doctor Is In Podcast Episode 27"
 +++
-Learn about how you can sound better on the air, and help your signal get through a pileup in the
+Learn about how you can sound better on the air, and help your signal get through a pileup, in the
 [Speech Equalization, Compression and Processing](https://www.blubrry.com/arrl_the_doctor_is_in/21698901/speech-equalization-compression-and-processing/) episode of the
 [*ARRL The Doctor is in*](http://www.arrl.org/doctor/) podcast.